USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

     - I guess "Trading Platforms" should not reside inside the backend box.
 Is it right?

 }

+Yes, you are right.

 ## 5. Assuming you have a centralized deployment with all stateful components storing their state in the same database, propose a strategy to split the monolith into at least two different microservices.
 Model the new logical/deployment view as well as the interfaces of each microservice you introduce.

-We made a decision to have Microservice for Clients and Microservice for Trades.
+We made a decision to have Microservice for each Trading Platforms.
+The reason is that our controller Trading Aggregator may not handle the huge code in the future or we just want to have tidiness in our code.
+Hence, we apply "divide and conquer" strategy.

 Each Microservices has own database.
 Microservices communicates with our controller Trading Aggregator.

 Each Microservice runs in Container and the Container is located in Cloud.
 Containers communicates with Trading Aggregator via HTTPS.

 The rest of software architecture remains untouched.

+Again, for simplification I only use 3 Trading Platforms.
+But there will be more Trading Platforms.

 ### Logical view